 If you are working with a general contractor who you are entrusting to provide payment to subcontractors and suppliers, be sure you select a general contractor that you trust.
 If you pay the general contractor and they fail to pay any subcontractors or suppliers, the unpaid individuals can still place a lien against your property until they receive payment.

 How to Avoid a Mechanic’s Lien

 According to the Contractors State License Board, there are several strategies you can employ to ensure you avoid a Mechanic’s Lien when working with a general contractor, including:

 - Joint Checks.
 Make out checks jointly to the general contractor and appropriate subcontractor or supplier.

 - Lien Waiver.
 Require the general contractor to get lien waivers from any subcontractor or supplier the contractor is responsible for paying.
 Confirm such waivers are valid in your state.

 - Control Payment.
 Take on the responsibility of paying subcontractors and suppliers yourself.

-Whether you are kicking off a project and hoping to avoid a Mechanic’s Lien, are a subcontractor or supplier needing to file a Mechanic’s Lien, or own property encumbered by a lien, contact our team in Florida or California today for assistance.
+Whether you are kicking off a project and hoping to avoid a Mechanic’s Lien, are a subcontractor or supplier needing to file a Mechanic’s Lien, or own property encumbered by a lien, contact us today for assistance.